Eating a healthy diet contributes to your physical and mental wellbeing and is good for the planet too. The trick is actually eating a healthy diet.

 Recording what I eat and drink and how much exercise I do helps me measure how many calories I take in and expend each day, but more importantly, it keeps me accountable to myself.
-It is crucial, to be honest and record everything, including a handful of jellybeans.
+It is crucial, to be honest, and record everything, including a handful of jellybeans.

 One of the benefits of an online journal is that websites and apps offer huge databases of calorie, nutrition, and exercise information and allow users to add their own food, drink, and exercises.
 I use a free smartphone app called MyFitnessPal.

-Perhaps the most valuable concept I read in any book is the notion of making a U-turn from You on a Diet.
+Perhaps the most valuable concept I have read in any book is the notion of making a U-turn from You on a Diet.

 Here is the scenario.
 Your healthy eating plan is going okay until you eat an entire half-gallon of ice cream or a whole pizza in one sitting.
 You immediately deem yourself a failure and give up, sound familiar?